bctan87/ecommerceBE/README.md

 # ecommerceBE

 ## Description
 The goal of this project is to build the back end for an e-commerce site.
-I took take a working Express.js API and configured it to use Sequelize to interact with a MySQL database.
+I took a working Express.js API and configured it to use Sequelize to interact with a MySQL database.

 ## Installation